Lucia di Lammermoor: Lucie de Lammermoor (French version)

-After Lucia di Lammermoor was produced in Paris, a French version was commissioned for the Théâtre de la Renaissance in Paris.
+After Lucia di Lammermoor was produced in Paris, a French version in four acts was commissioned for the Théâtre de la Renaissance in Paris.
 Donizetti was living there at the time, preparing the revision of Poliuto into its French version (which became Les Martyrs).
 Lucie opened on 6 August 1839 and this version toured extensively throughout France.
 The libretto, written by Alphonse Royer and Gustave Vaëz, is not simply a translation, as Donizetti altered some of the scenes and characters.
 One of the more notable changes is the disappearance of Alisa, Lucia's handmaid and confidante.
 This allows the French version to isolate Lucia, thus increasing the story's emotional impact.
 Furthermore, Lucia loses most of Raimondo's support; his role is dramatically diminished while Arturo's is increased.
 Donizetti also added a new character, Gilbert, who is loosely based on the huntsman in the Italian version.
 However, Gilbert is a more developed figure who serves both Edgardo and Enrico, divulging their secrets to the other for money.

 The French version is performed far less frequently than the Italian, but it was revived to great acclaim by Natalie Dessay and Roberto Alagna at the Opéra National de Lyon in 2002.
 It was co-produced by the Boston Lyric Opera and the Glimmerglass Opera.
 Sarah Coburn sang the title role as her first "Lucia" in this French version in 2005.
 In 2008 Lucie was produced by the Cincinnati Opera with Coburn again in the title role.

 Recordings

 Lucia has received over twenty commercial studio recordings, and dozens more of live performances.
 Among these, two of the French versions and one of the original Italian edition are translated into English.
 The earliest complete recording was made in 1929 with Lorenzo Molajoli conducting the La Scala Orchestra and Chorus and Mercedes Capsir in the title role.
 There are several recordings with Maria Callas in the title role, including two studio versions conducted by Tullio Serafin (1953 and 1959) and two live versions by Herbert von Karajan (1954 and 1955).
 Joan Sutherland, who was particularly noted for performances as Lucia, has also been recorded in the role several times including a 1971 Decca Records recording conducted by Richard Bonynge with Luciano Pavarotti as Edgardo.
 In 2002, Chandos Records released the English version with David Parry conducting and Elizabeth Futral as Lucia.
 Several video recordings have also been released, including one in French.
 Charles Mackerras returned to Donizetti's autograph score and prepared a new edition of the score.
 He returned to the original key structure and the Mad Scene is quite different.
 He recorded this version for Sony in 1997.
-Another noteworthy recording is Diana Damrau's along with Joseph Calleja in the role of Edgardo and Ludovic Tézier as Enrico.
+Another recording is Diana Damrau's along with Joseph Calleja in the role of Edgardo and Ludovic Tézier as Enrico.